 Choosing between these programs comes down to a few key questions:

 - Do you want BFA-level intensity?
-Howard, Morgan State, NC A&T, and Alabama State (dance) offer BFA programs with more structured, conservatory-style training.
+Howard, Morgan State, NC A&T, Alabama State (dance), Virginia Union, and Savannah State offer BFA programs with more structured, conservatory-style training.
 BA programs offer more flexibility to explore other interests alongside theatre.

 - Does location matter for your career?
 Schools in Atlanta (Spelman, Morehouse, Clark Atlanta), D.C.
 (Howard), and Baltimore (Morgan State) put you near major professional theatre and film markets.
 Houston (Texas Southern) and New Orleans (Dillard) offer vibrant cultural scenes.